-This is my perfect dark chocolate peanut butter cups recipe.
-They are so good, you are going to have to hide them so you don’t eat them all.
+This dark chocolate peanut butter cups recipe is super easy and so good that you are going to have to hide them so you don’t eat them all.

-These are perfect dark chocolate peanut butter cups.
-I have loved peanut butter cups since I was a small girl.
-The only thing I found ‘lacking’ from the delish treats I consumed was my beloved dark chocolate.
+Like most people, I have loved peanut butter cups since I was a small girl.
+The only thing I found ‘lacking’ from the cups I consumed was my beloved dark chocolate.
 You see, peanut butter cups were all made with milk chocolate back then, and although I like milk chocolate, I love dark chocolate.

 L – O – V- E ❤️ !!